 The following projects will be required to submit a Waste Management

 Report and Performance Deposit

 prior to permit issuance:

-- Any project requiring a permit for demoltion or construction, which has a project valuation of $20,000 or more.
+- Any project requiring a permit for demoltion or construction, unless described as a non-covered project below.

 - Housing subdivision construction or demolition and/or any sequenced development will be considered a "project" in its entirety and not a series of individual projects.